PreK-12 Enrollment

 How is it measured?

-The percentage of three- to four-year-olds enrolled in an early education program, and public/private school data, are from the Census Bureau’s American Community Survey (ACS).
-The ACS is a nationwide rolling sample survey that produces one-year and five-year estimates on demographic, social, housing, and economic measures.
-All data provided on early education and private/public school attendance utilized five-year estimates.
+Data on early education enrollment and public/private school attendance are from the Census Bureau’s American Community Survey (ACS) five-year estimates.
+The ACS is a nationwide rolling sample survey that produces detailed demographic, social, housing, and economic data.
+Because five-year estimates reflect pooled data collected over five-years, they are comparable only across five-year intervals.
 National and state charter school data comes from the National Center for Education Statistics (NCES) Digest of Education Reports.